-Whether you are a professional photographer or photography is your favorite hobby, picture quality is important.
+Whether you are a professional photographer or photography is your favorite hobby, photo quality is important.
 Certainly, the timing and shooting angles are essential to what you capture.
-However, lighting does all the magic in the final result.
+However, lights affect the quality of photos in the final result.
 Not only does it determine the brightness and darkness of a picture, but it also sets the atmosphere and tone of the shot.

 Understanding Common Types of Lighting

 While lighting can have multiple variations, there are some common types people can expect to deal with.
 Understanding such different lighting levels lets you know their effect and how to use them to your advantage.
 First off, you can get natural lights, artificial lights, or a combination including both.
 Different times of the day result in different light effects.
 For instance, there is twilight, blue hour, and golden hour.
 Each time creates a degree of light used when capturing your subject.
 For example, if you are shooting in blue light that comes early in the morning or right after sunset, the contrast between yellow lights and blue hue creates an artistic shot.
 It creates a calm effect on your picture.
 Depending on how you want to bring out your subject and background, we will help you to learn more about some prominent examples of lighting types.
 This way you know how the quality will turn out.

 Lighting types depend on the amount and intensity of light.
 Hard lights are intense and direct.
 They induce high brightness, contrast, and shadows.
 Hard lights are focused and grab the attention of a specific part of a picture.
 According to photographers on-site photography-lighting.com, your subject will have dark shadows, bright highlights, and sharp edges to shadows.
 Think of it as when you take a photo of something in direct sunlight or using a strong flash.
 Some details can be missing due to the white light effect.
 It can also be tricky to deal with it while photographing people, as you may get shadows on their faces.